Sudanese transition to democracy (2019–2021): TMC–FFC Political Agreement and Constitutional Declaration

-Democratic elections to determine leadership following the 39-month transition period were mentioned in the initial verbal agreement and briefly referred to in the written agreement.
+Democratic elections to determine leadership following the 39-month transition period were mentioned in the initial verbal agreement and referred to in the written agreement.
 Article 19 of the Draft Constitutional Declaration forbids "the chairman and members of the Sovereignty Council and ministers, governors of provinces, or heads of regions" from "[running] in the public elections" that follow the 39-month transition period.
 Article 38.(c)(iv) of the declaration states that the chair and members of the Elections Commission are to be appointed by the Sovereignty Council in consultation with the Cabinet.

 Draft Constitutional Declaration

 The 17 July written deal stated, as did the initial verbal deal, that a constitutional agreement for the transition period was planned, and that preparations for a creating a new permanent constitution would be made during the transitional period.
 Sudan's previous constitution was the 2005 Interim National Constitution.

-On 25 July, Mohamed El Hafiz of the FFC legal committee stated the FFC's requested changes to a draft of the constitutional declaration.
-The FFC removed a draft article of the declaration that would have giving immunity from prosecution to TMC and Sovereign Council leaders.
-The FFC required that reform of the security forces be carried out by a civilian, not military authority; that the Sovereign Council should only have ceremonial powers; that the Sovereign Council and Cabinet should together prepare laws pending creation of a Legislative Council; and that the Legislative Council should have full legislative powers, including the creation of land, law and election reform commissions.
-The FFC's comments on the draft covered "85 articles and items".
+On 25 July, Mohamed El Hafiz of FFC legal committee stated FFC's requested changes to a draft of the constitutional declaration.
+FFC removed a draft article of the declaration that would have giving immunity from prosecution to TMC and Sovereign Council leaders.
+FFC required that reform of the security forces be carried out by a civilian, not military authority; that the Sovereign Council should only have ceremonial powers; that the Sovereign Council and Cabinet should together prepare laws pending creation of a Legislative Council; and that the Legislative Council should have full legislative powers, including the creation of land, law and election reform commissions.
+FFC's comments on the draft covered "85 articles and items".

-The Constitutional Declaration was signed by Ahmed Rabee for the FFC and deputy head of the TMC, Mohamed Hamdan Dagalo, on 4 August 2019, in the presence of Ethiopian and African Union mediators.
+The Constitutional Declaration was signed by Ahmed Rabee for FFC and deputy head of TMC, Mohamed Hamdan Dagalo, on 4 August 2019, in the presence of Ethiopian and African Union mediators.
 Full ratification was planned for 17 August 2019.